Applying & Funding

 Fees & Expenses

 Students studying abroad at a Smith program are billed the Smith comprehensive fee (tuition, room and board), and Smith will pay the tuition, room and board charges assessed by the study abroad program.
-The Guide to Home School Fees explains which costs Smith covers and which costs are the responsibility of the student.
+Please refer to the expandable sections below, and the "Financial Aid" tab above for more details about the study abroad Home School Fees policy.

 Important costs that may not be included in the comprehensive fee are: